getlackey/cms/docs/managing-users.md

     (...)
 ```

-The Auth library can be used as express middleware.
+The Auth library is an express middleware.
 It transparently accesses the user object (o.res.user) and calls the available methods there:

 - is(group)
 - isAny('group1 group2 ... groupN')

-A HTTP 401 or a 403 will be thrown depending on the case.
+An HTTP 401 or a 403 will be thrown depending on the case.
 Either way the following functions registered in that route will not be run unless we have a valid user.

 ### The user Object
 If you need to add special validations inside a controller, depending on the user group this is how you should do it: